-Figure 2.12 – Demonstrate Query Parameter
+Figure 2.11 – Demonstrate Query Parameter

-You can add more parameters like required, type, display name, description to further describe your query parameter.
+You can add more parameters like required, type, display name, description, and more to further describe your query parameter.

+…

-Getting back to our API Design, you can see in the below figure; We’ve added a new endpoint /song/{artistCode} with POST method which is responsible for creating a new record in the backend system (see Figure 2.13).
+Getting back to our API Design, as you can see in the following figure, we’ve added a new endpoint /song/{artistCode} with POST method.
+This is responsible for creating a new record in the backend system.